Injection compatibility: Learning outcomes

 - Be able to predict injection incompatibility if data are lacking.

-- Advise ward staff how to avoid compatibility problems with injectable medicines, and be able to recommend safe alternatives.
+- Advise ward staff how to avoid compatibility problems with injectable medicines, and be able to recommend the safest course of action.

 Competencies